Day 1: Tokyo Airport Pick-up by Shared Car

 Day 11: Departure from Tokyo

-Wake up naturally and enjoy a leisurely breakfast to round off your Japan small group tours.
-It takes 1 to 1.5 hours to travel from downtown Tokyo to either of its two airports.
-Please plan your transportation according to your departure flight time.
-Alternatively, you can contact our travel consultants for airport transfer and see-off services.
+Wake up naturally and enjoy a leisurely breakfast to end your Japan small group tours.
+Since it takes about 1 to 1.5 hours to travel from downtown Tokyo to either of its two airports by metro plus express train, please plan your own transportation well according to your departure flight.
+Alternatively, you can contact our travel consultants for additional airport transfer and see-off services.

 Meals: Breakfast